djragsdale/ship/README.md

 - `==` - boolean compares the values to be equal
 - `!=` - boolean compares the values to be inequal
+- `>` - boolean compares the left is greater than the right
+- `<` - boolean compares the left is less than the right

 ## Examples